 I love noodles.
 Most any kind.
-Noodles is my broad ranging word for pasta.
+'Noodles' is my broad-ranging word for pasta.
 Say it, 'noodles'.
 See!
 It's homey and comfortable.
 Feels good.
-It's a friendlier, happier word than 'pasta', which is fufu or just too detached and a litte blah.
+It's a friendlier, happier, word than 'pasta', which is fufu or just too detached, and mayhaps a tich blah.
 We'll have none of that around here!

 NOODLES.
 Yeahhh....now we're talking.
 Like you, I have my favorite noodle shapes too.
 I love good old fashioned elbow macaroni, really skinny egg noodles and angel hair, sauce hugging lumache are way up high on my list, orechiette is so great in soup and I have a particular love affair (that's amore!) with pappardelle.